-Star Wars Auto Tour
+Self-guided Star Wars Driving Tour

 Learn about the different locations in the park where Star Wars was filmed and how to visit them.

-Sunrise and Sunset Spots
+Watch Sunrise or Sunset

-Looking for the best places to see the sunrise or sunset in the park?
+Looking for the best places to see sunrise or sunset in the park?
 Here are our recommendations!

 Visiting the park and looking for a place to take a run?
 The park can be a very challenging place, but here are some great options!

 Manzanar National Historic Site, Ash Meadows National Wildlife Refuge, Rhyolite Ghost Town, and more!